 The recipe is pretty simple.
 Seriously, even the craft challenged or cooking challenged mama can do this one.
 I even give you a free printable to put on bags and share with friends and neighbors.

 oatmeal and glitter

-We then make our way to the porch .
+We then make our way outside .
 Before they sprinkle the reindeer food , I read them this poem.
 Everyone holds their handful of food until the poem is done.
-Then they are free to run through the yard throwing oatmeal and glitter everywhere.
+After that, they are free to run through the yard throwing oatmeal and glitter everywhere.
 It’s imperative to Logan that he get it on both sides of the yard so that Santa can see it from anywhere in the sky.
 Sort of like his own personal runway.
 He does it the same way every year and I’m okay with that.
 It’s hands down one of my favorite Christmas traditions.

 Magic Reindeer Food: